mikeizbicki/cmc-csci143/final_project/README.md

 > **Note:**
 > The requirements listed below are for the default option of making a Twitter clone.
-> If you would like to make a different type of website, let me know, and we can work out an alternative set of requirements.
+> If you would like to make a different type of website, let me know (well in advance), and we can work out an alternative set of requirements.

 > **Note:**
 > The requirements for tasks 3-7 are based off of the routes for the CS40 Twitter clone assignment.